Fizzyo/fizzyo-challenge/README.md

-# Thanks for helping the Microsoft Fizzyo Challenge
+# Thanks for helping the Microsoft Fizzyo
 ----

-Our hope is the Fizzyo device this will motivate children to do their physio every day and potentially help other families with Cystic Fibrosis as well!
+Our hope is the Fizzyo device will motivate children to do their physio every day and potentially help other families with Cystic Fibrosis as well!

 If you are a game developer it’s as easy as 1-2-3.

 The Fizzyo device appears as a Joystick on the computer, so you simply need to have your game interpret joystick inputs.

-The Unity3d Fizzyo Frameworks is availabile  at https://github.com/Fizzyo/FizzyoFramework-Unity
+The Unity3d Fizzyo Framework is available  at https://github.com/Fizzyo/FizzyoFramework-Unity

 ----